tfsjohan/cv/README.md

 After working on the frontend with various frameworks and patterns like Jquery, Angular, Knockout, etc, I tried **ReactJS** and got hooked.
 Since around 2014 all my frontend development has been in **React** or **NextJS**.
 The combination of React & TypeScript felt so natural to me and took away many of the biggest pains with frontend development.

 ### Node
 When I started using React and Next JS it also felt natural to use TypeScript and Node for API's and backend programming.
-Depending on the usecase I choose asp.net core or **node** js.
+Depending on the use case I choose asp.net core or **node** js.
 Both has it's own pros and cons and I feel very comfortable with both.
-I have mainly used **ExpressJS**.

-One of the biggest projects I still maintain uses Express JS for backend API:s and Next JS for the web frontend.
+One of the biggest projects I still maintain uses **Express JS** for backend API:s and Next JS for the web frontend.

 ### Native apps
 Around the time the iPad was released I started building educational apps for schools.
 At that time, doing it natively was the only option, which meant learning **Objective C** for iOS and **Java** for Android.
 Over the years I switched to **Swift** and **Kotlin**.
 I still maintain a couple of these apps with both Objective C and Swift.